Peripheral neuropathy is a very serious and potentially dangerous nerve issue that often develops gradually over time.

 - Nerve pain

-Numbness is, in fact, the most concerning of all peripheral neuropathy symptoms – though you may be happy to be rid of pain, lacking sensation in your feet means that you are much more likely to develop serious wounds and injuries.
+Numbness is, in fact, the most concerning of all peripheral neuropathy symptoms.
+Though you may be happy to be rid of pain, lacking sensation in your feet means that you are much more likely to develop serious wounds and injuries—ones that, left unchecked, could ultimately require amputation.
 If you can’t feel your feet, then you won’t be able to keep them safe from threatening objects and environments.

 The most common cause of nerve damage and neuropathy is unmanaged diabetes.
 Diabetes can wreak havoc on your body due to high blood sugar levels and high blood pressure.
 So it’s crucial to manage diabetes by keeping your blood sugar levels low and your weight in a healthy range.